SKATE CANADA ATHLETE FUND

 Junior World Grant

-In recognition of the accomplishments of the Skate Canada ISU World Junior Figure Skating Championships team, Skate Canada will award skaters $1000 for top three finishes and/or highest placement in each discipline at the ISU World Junior Figure Skating Championships.
+In recognition of the accomplishments of the Skate Canada ISU World Junior Figure Skating Championships team, Skate Canada will award skaters $1000 for top three finishes in each discipline at the ISU World Junior Figure Skating Championships.

 Stewart G. Esdaile Trust Fund Grant